oboberg/cadence_hackathon/docs/opsim.rst

 Useful information in the logs
 ++++++++++++++++++++++++++++++
-Let's run the ``head`` command on the two logs to see some useful information about which scheduler was used, and the path the default configuration.
+Let's run the ``head`` command on the two logs to see some useful information about which scheduler was used, and the path to the default configuration.

 - First the feature based run ``opsim-docker_2000``